dsiroky/jsonwriter/README.md

 }
 ```

 See `test.cpp` for more use cases.
-For custom formatters look for `jsonwriter::Formatter`.
+For custom formatters look for `jsonwriter::Formatter` or `void write(jsonwriter::Buffer& buffer)` member function.

 ## Benchmarks